noeltock/simpleGauge.js/README.md

 simpleGauge
 ===========

-Overview
+Introduction
 ----------------

-Just a simple gauge using CSS3 &amp; jQuery.
+Just a simple gauge using pure CSS3.
+The jQuery only comes into effect for managing dynamic colors, grabbing data values and making it easier to implement multiple gauges.

 What it looks like?
 ----------------